115th Airlift Squadron: California National Guard

-Established by the Militia Bureau on 5 April 1924, which authorized the immediate organization of the 115th Observation Squadron, 40th Division of Aviation, California National Guard.
-Initially the Unit held its meetings at Clover Field, Santa Monica, using Reserve Equipment planes for flying.
+Established on 5 April 1924, which authorized the immediate organization of the 115th Observation Squadron, 40th Division Aviation, California National Guard.
+Initially the Unit held its meetings at Clover Field, Santa Monica, using reserve equipment planes for flying.
 Later on, the Squadron met at the National Guard Armory and also at the University of Southern California.
-In 1925, several months after its organization, the Squadron moved to permanent quarters at Griffith Park Aerodrome in Los Angeles.
+In 1925, several months after its organization, the Squadron moved to permanent quarters at Griffith Park Aviation Field in Los Angeles.

 O-47's of the 115th Observation Squadron fly over Griffith Park Airfield during their Open House, 6 June 1940.

 On 3 June 1931, the 115th Squadron participated in the National Air Corps maneuvers.
 Each airplane of the 115th Squadron that participated in the maneuvers had flown approximately one hundred hours including time from Griffith Park Aerodrome to Wright Field, Dayton, Ohio, and return.
 Chief of Staff of the United States Army, General Douglas MacArthur, commended the officers of the Aviation unit of the California National Guard, for the efficient manner in which they performed the work that was assigned to them during the National Air exercises at Dayton.
 The unit demonstrated a high degree of training and morale which placed them on an equal footing with the National Air Corps.

 World War II

-In 1941, the Guard's 115th Observation Squadron was federalized into the United States Army Air Corps, assigned to the Fourth Air Force and sent to Sherwood Field, Paso Robles in northern San Luis Obispo County.
-The field was named for Captain George Sherwood, the first commander of the Guard's 115th Observation Squadron.
+In 1941, the 115th Squadron was federalized into the United States Army Air Corps, assigned to the Fourth Air Force and sent to Sherwood Field, Paso Robles in northern San Luis Obispo County.
+The field was named for Captain George Sherwood, the first commander of the 115th.
 Sherwood was killed in 1935 while flying civilian mail near Burbank, ironically crash-landing in a cemetery.
 The squadron was the first military group to occupy Sherwood Field.
 The 115th included many photographers from southern California, some associated with the movie industry in civilian life.
 Sometimes Hollywood starlets would be brought to Paso Robles to entertain the troops.
-After the Japanese Attack on Pearl Harbor, the 115th flew antisubmarine patrol missions along the California coastline from several airfields in Southern California.
+After the Japanese Attack on Pearl Harbor, the 115th flew antisubmarine patrol missions along the California coastline from several airfields in southern California.

-Moved to Laurel Army Airfield, Mississippi in November 1942 and began training for combat reconnaissance duties, later becoming an Operational Training Unit (OTU).
-Deployed to the China-Burma-India Theater (CBI), becoming part of Tenth Air Force in India during November 1944.
-Re-designated as the 115th Liaison Squadron, performed liaison and light reconnaissance flights over eastern India and Burma for American and British ground forces, then being reassigned to Fourteenth Air Force in China during July 1945.
+Moved to Laurel Army Air Field, Mississippi in November 1942 and began training for combat reconnaissance duties, later becoming an Operational Training Unit (OTU).
+Deployed to the China-Burma-India Theater, becoming part of Tenth Air Force in India during November 1944.
+Redesignated the 115th Liaison Squadron, performed liaison and light reconnaissance flights over eastern India and Burma for American and British ground forces, then being reassigned to Fourteenth Air Force in China during July 1945.
 Continued flights over western China until the Japanese surrender in August, remained in China until October 1945 when the 115th returned to India and was demobilized.